MEDI-CAL EXPANSION: COVERING MORE CALIFORNIANS

 Many of these services are covered by Medi-Cal today, or will be added in 2014, and will be available for both current and new enrollees.

-The Medi-Cal expansion starting on January 1, 2014 will open the door for a few million more low income Californians under age 65 who are currently ineligible for coverage.
+The Medi-Cal expansion opened the door for a few million more low income Californians under age 65 who are currently ineligible for coverage.
 To be eligible, your annual income must be lower than 138 percent of the federal poverty level.

 View the 2014 annual income amounts and see if you qualify.